nicerloop/esphome-somfy-rts/README.md

 Add or remove covers and prog buttons by copy/paste/rename to match the declared channel count.

-If you want to flash multiple ESPHome devices with the same firmware for use on the same network, you can enable `name_add_mac_suffix` on line 3 to have the device named `somfy-rts-XXXXXX` (where XXXXXX is [the 6 last characters of the WiFi MAC address in hexadecimal](https://esphome.io/components/esphome.html#esphome-mac-suffix)).
-The device URL will be http://somfy-rts-XXXXXX.local.

 ## Installation
 ```bash
 esphome run esphome-somfy-rts.yaml